 Components of Designing a Business Video Surveillance System

 When a small business video surveillance system is being installed, the factors chosen should be based on the reason the system is being deployed, considering how the system is going to be wired and the cost.
 An investment should be designed accordingly and fit the purpose.
 Listed below are topics to be discussed with personal insight.
-The list isn’t all-inclusive however is a great start for discussion on system design.
-The terminology can be tricky, the most simple rule is that most integrators will do demonstrations.
+The list isn’t all-inclusive however is a great start for discussion on security camera installation The terminology can be tricky, the most simple rule is that most integrators will do demonstrations.
 You should sometimes look at camera views at their other installations, see the software or web portal that you’ll be using to playback/view and check references.

 Types of Connectivity (IP/Digital vs Analog)